Each week the

 Well said, dead Swiss guys.
 At the time, the Swiss system said you could only patent things that could be represented by working mechanical models.
 Of course, as the linked paper indicates, this didn’t work so well when trying to patent chemicals.
 Still, the Macalope thinks that some kind of practical implementation should be required, because it’s galling to have companies that do nothing other than litigate sit around and collect money from people who actually produce things.

-To paraphrase Steve Jobs: “By the way, what have you done that’s so great?
+Steve Jobs: “By the way, what have you done that’s so great?
 Do you create anything or just sue others who do?”

 We already know the answer to that.